Skip to main content

 Activities

 • If you need to talk, call the Kids Help Phone at 1-800-668-6868, 24 hours a day, 7 days a week.
-If talking on the phone is tough, you can Ask Online.
+Live chat is also available online from 7 p.m. to midnight ET.

 • Keep a journal about your thoughts and feelings.
 Write down if you are being bullied and share your experience with a trusted adult.

-• Learn the signs to recognize abuse, and how to stay safe.
+• Learn to recognize the signs abuse, and how to stay safe.

 • Make a list of your favourite ways to make yourself feel good after negative experiences.